Here’s how to ask the right questions when choosing a new office location for your business.

 We all know the impact neighbors can have on our happiness.
 Most of us have had bad neighbors, or heard nightmare accounts from friends and family about theirs.
 We may also have been fortunate enough to form valuable and lasting friendships with our neighbors.

 These experiences apply to businesses just as much as they do to homes.
 A disruptive neighbor can impact your business and cause problems with your clientele, while a good neighbor can bring more business to your area.

-5. What is security like in this location?
+5. What is security like in this new office location?

 You want your offices to be safe for everyone who enters them.
 Office security is also important for your business documents, as many compliance regulations stipulate certain security protections for sensitive information.
 Talk to your landlord about security cameras and alarms, both inside the building and outside or in the parking lot.
 Also ask about building alarms and if there has been a history of theft or vandalism in the neighborhood.